PGCert(CBT) , Prof.Dip.)Dip(Open) MBACP, BACP registered

 Diploma in Therapeutic Counselling (AQA)level 4

+I have 10+ years experience in practice working with adults and children.
 I have worked with children and adolescents in a local secondary school, dealing with all manner of emotional problems, I have also worked for a local bereavement charity, providing therapy which incorporates many other, interrelated emotional problems.
+I have also completed short term work for insurance providers, using a CBT model.
 I have so far, received very positive feedback in all areas, and in the majority of cases, have helped facilitate noted positive change.
 I am continually researching and exploring many other topics, and am always keen to expand my knowledge.

 Areas of counselling I deal with